T-002/pycast/docs/source/misc/pycast-conventions.rst

   - variables, functions, methods, classes and modules starting with an underscore (_) should be seen as private, inheritable attributes of any entity
   - functions and methods use underscores (_) to delimit words while variables and classes use CamelCase

-For performance reasons, some functions, methods and classes are implemented in C(++) or OpenCL.
-If that is the case, the corresponding Python implementation is available under the name _Py<function|method|class>.

 Documentation Conventions
 -------------------------
 pycast variables, objects, methods and functions are documented using Sphinx.
 When writting documentation, the following docstring can be used as starting point.